ManyataKothari/ManyataKothari/README.md

 <h2 align="center">About Me</h2>

 Building is my favourite way of learning.

-I like solving real problems by mixing technology with business sense — staying curious enough to keep exploring, and stubborn enough to actually finish what I start.
-Most of what I build lands somewhere between AI tooling, automation, and full-stack development: things that make everyday tasks a little smarter and a lot less manual.

-Persistence beats perfection.
-Ideas are easy — building them is the part that counts.
+I enjoy solving real-world challenges by combining technology with business.
+Curious by nature and persistent by choice, I'm always exploring new ideas and building AI-powered tools, automation workflows, and full-stack applications that make everyday tasks smarter and simpler.
+I believe persistence beats perfection, and innovation isn't just about having ideas-it's about bringing them to life!

 ---